SabineMarwitz/nf-blog-website/README.md

-# Coding Challenge: Create a blog website
+# Coding Challenge: Create a blog website (using a template engine)
+This is a TypeScript Express Nunjucks Exercise from the AWD training (NF).

 ## Requirements